-Though non-equipartition of kinetic energy in granular systems is largely observed, Nichol and Daniels \citep{Nichol2012} reported nearly equipartition of energy between the translational and the rotational modes for a dense bi-disperse mixture subject to periodic excitement on an air table.
 Potiguar \citep{Potiguar2021} performed numerical simulations for the experimental set-up discussed in \citep{Nichol2012}.
 They used a linear spring dashpot model \citep{Cundall1979} to determine the contact force between the colliding disk-shaped particles, with the spring stiffness constant, $k_n=5\times 10^4 \frac{mg}{d}$, and $\gamma$, the dissipation coefficient, as two parameters.
 The tangential force is determined from the sliding friction coefficient ($\mu$).
-Simulations were performed for a wide range of $\gamma$, resulting in $0.2<e_n < 0.9$ and for $\mu = 0.5$.
-They observed that the ratio of the translation to the rotational kinetic energy depends on the number density, coefficient of restitution, frequency, and magnitude of the energy injected.
+Simulations were performed for a wide range of $\gamma$, resulting in $0.2<e_n <0.9$ and for $\mu = 0.5$.
+They observed that the ratio of translational to rotational kinetic energy depends on the number density, coefficient of restitution, frequency, and magnitude of the energy injected.

-It is evident from the literature that the non-equipartition of energy in a granular system depends on a variety of aspects, including the particle properties, the dissipation mechanism, and the number density.
-The objective of the present work is to systematically investigate the effect of the friction coefficient and the ratio of the tangential to the normal stiffness coefficients on the partition of fluctuating kinetic energy between the translational and rotational modes of vibro-fluidized particles using the Discrete Element Method (DEM) and analyse the results in the framework proposed in \citep{McNamara1998, Rao2008}.
-To that end, simulations are performed using the open-source software LAMMPS with large values of spring stiffness constant, $k_n > 10^7 \frac{mg}{d}$ \citep{Reddy2010, Tiwari2025} to ensure binary collisions.
+The literature indicates that the non-equipartition of energy in a granular system depends on several factors, including particle properties, dissipation mechanisms, and particle number density.
+The objective of the present work is to systematically investigate the effect of the friction coefficient and the ratio of the tangential to the normal stiffness coefficients on the partition of fluctuating kinetic energy between the translational and rotational modes of vibro-fluidized particles using the Discrete Element Method (DEM) and analyze the results in the framework proposed in \citep{McNamara1998, Rao2008}.
+To that end, simulations are performed using the open-source software LAMMPS with large values of spring stiffness constant, $k_n > 10^7 \frac{mg}{d}$ \citep{Reddy2010, Tiwari2024} to ensure binary collisions.